indiana-university/rivet-docs/content/blog/rivet-spea.md

 Mark: Rivet reinforces many of the complex topics we cover in my class about designing and maintaining information systems.
 Rivet also gives my students a chance to put what they learn directly into practice.
 For example, Rivet requires collaborating with a diverse group of people to create a technology solution for everyone.

-We teach students that the web is *not* a place of endless possibilities.
+I teach students that the web is *not* a place of endless possibilities.
 Limitations are important for consistency, usability, and accessibility.
-We spend time every week focusing on how they will consume and influence their organization’s technology choices.
+I spend time every week in my class focusing on how the students will consume and influence their organization’s technology choices.

 Learning Rivet gives students context about what to consider when they are looking at real-world web solutions.
 By the end of the unit, students appreciate how to take a complex problem and focus on solutions that work.